cwpearson/website2/posts/20190520-self-hosted-azp/index.md

 I am most familiar with Travis-CI, which does not offer GPU boxes.
 Their self-hosting is under the Travis CI Enterprise umbrella, and hidden behind a contact email.
 I took a brief look at CircleCI, which does provide GPU boxes at higher pricing tiers.
 It also allows for self-hosting, but it seems that the free tier only allow one concurrent job.
 Jenkins seems to allow self-hosting, but I had never used Jenkins before.

 I settled on Azure Pipelines, which has tight integration with Github, a relatively simple self-hosting setup, and many parallel jobs for public self-hosted projects.
-I don’t want to claim it is the easiest solution, or only solution - the purpose of this post is just to describe a solution.
+I don't want to claim it is the easiest solution, or only solution - the purpose of this post is just to describe a solution.

 ![][fig1]
 *The four components of the CI system: clients who develop code, Github which hosts code, Azure Pipelines which manages the queue of CI pipelines, and the host system with a GPU where the pipelines execute in Docker containers.*